 (a) prescribing fees that are payable before or when the authorisation is granted, issued or given and fees that are payable at prescribed intervals or in prescribed circumstances during the currency of the authorisation;

-(b) providing for the authorisation to cease to have effect if a fee is not paid in accordance with the regulations.
+(b) providing for the authorisation to cease to have effect if a fee is not paid in accordance with the regulations;

+(c) prescribing fees that are payable before or when the authorisation is amended, transferred or surrendered.

 3. The taking of measurements and analysis of substances and things for the purposes of this Act.

 4. The conduct and methods of testing the extent and effects of an emission, the equipment to be used for the purpose of that testing, and the persons who are authorised to use that equipment.